 The tonal correction layer is also useful for fine-tuning the background.

-This time, I will try to utilize it for color aerial perspective.
+This time, I will practice the use of color air perspective.

-As a preliminary preparation, divide the selection range into near view, middle view, and distant view.
+As a preliminary preparation, divide the selected area into foreground, middle-ground, and background.

-If the boundaries are ambiguous, the Quick Mask and Selection Layer, which allow opacity, are useful.
+If the border is ambiguous, [Quick Mask] and [Selection Layer], which can use opacity, are useful.

-In [Hue/Saturation/ Brightness] of [Tone Correction Layer], you can reduce the saturation of the distant view and increase the brightness in aerial perspective.
+Using the [Hue/Saturation/Luminosity] in the [Tonal Correction Layer], you can reduce the saturation of the distant view and increase the luminosity in an aerial perspective.

-In [Tone curve] of [Tone correction layer], you can lower the contrast of the middle scene or reduce the red component to make it cooler.
+Using the [Tone Curve] in the [Tonal Correction Layer], you can lower the contrast of the middle background and reduce the red component to make it look cooler.

-Since you can make adjustments from various points like this, it is convenient for adjusting the final finish and making differences.
+As you can adjust from various points like this, it is convenient for final adjustment and difference making.

-I think that this time it was just a simple technique, but there is a difference in the speed of completion other than drawing like this.
-You can do it little by little, so please try and remember it.
+I think this time it was all about plain techniques, but there is a difference in the speed of completion in parts other than drawing like this.
+It's good little by little, so please use it and remember it.

-Also, vector layers have been covered many times in the past tips, so I won't touch them this time.
-See tips below.
+Also, vector layers have been covered many times in past tips, so I won't touch on them this time.
+See the tips below.

-This time, I uploaded a time-lapse video of the illustration production process mentioned in the explanation.
+This time, I uploaded a time-lapse video of the production process of the illustration that appeared in the explanation.

-However, it has nothing to do with this TIPS, and there is no explanation or explanation, so I think it will not be helpful, but if you want to see the production process, please have a look.
+However, it has nothing to do with this TIPS, and there is no explanation or commentary, so I don't think it will be helpful, but if you want to see the production process, please take a look.